thenexthub/package-manager/Documentation/Plugins.md

 CodiraPM currently defines two extension points for plugins:

 - custom build tool tasks that provide commands to run before or during the build
-- custom commands that are run using the `swift package` command line interface
+- custom commands that are run using the `codira package` command line interface

 A plugin declares which extension point it implements by defining the plugin's _capability_.
 This determines the entry point through which CodiraPM will call it, and determines which actions the plugin can perform.